-Such simple trick let us make any existing HTML page "Wi-Fi context aware".
+Such simple trick let us convert any existing HTML page into "Wi-Fi context aware" version.
 Note that if our script is not available, the page will work as a "standard" HTML page.

-There is also a "side" effect for SpotEx application - WiFiChat service [14].
+There is also a "side" effect for SpotEx application - WiFiChat service [19].
 This mobile application uses the principles described in this article and offers communication tools (web chat and discussions groups) for mobile users nearby the same Wi-Fi access point.
 Think about it as "SpotEx with predefined content".
 The typical use case - we have Wi-Fi network in the train and this application automatically provides the discussions forum for the passengers.
 Or, keeping in mind that the "base" Wi-Fi network for this service could be opened right on the phone, this application can present personal forum (classified for example) as well as web chat for phone owner.
 This Android application is actually a wrapper for web mashup that combines HTML5 web chat engine and cloud based forums from Disqus:

-Figure 2.
-Wi-Fi Chat application
+Figure 3.
+Wi-Fi chat application

-It is the typical tool for the ad-hoc communications on the go.
+It is the typical tool for the communications on the go.
+It is used right now in the public transport where some WiFi service is present.

-III.
+IV.
 THE FUTURE DEVELOPMENT

 Here, we see several almost obvious steps.
-At the first hand, it is open API.
+At the first hand it is open API.
 In the current implementation SpotEx front-end actually obtains data in JSON (JSONP) format from our server-side database.

 As soon as API is going live, the next step is almost mandatory.
-It should be something that will simplify the development.
-The good candidates here are web intents [15] Web Intents is a framework for client-side service discovery and inter-application communication.
+It should be the stuff that will simplify the development.
+The good candidates here are web intents [20] Web Intents is a framework for client-side service discovery and inter-application communication.
 Services register their intention to be able to handle an action on the user's behalf.
 Applications request to start an action of a certain verb (for example share, edit, view, pick, etc.) and the system will find the appropriate services for the user to use based on the user's preference.
 It is the basic.

 Intents play the very important role in Android Architecture.
-Three of the four basic OS component types - activities, services, and broadcast receivers - are activated by an asynchronous message called as intent.
+Three of the four basic OS component types activities, services, and broadcast receivers - are activated by an asynchronous message called as intent.